Order Summary 0 Item (s)

 Introduction

-This CLE course will discuss regulatory compliance issues for AI-driven investments and the use of robo-advisers that provide investment advice and discretionary management services to ERISA retirement plans and IRAs.
-The discussion will include ERISA's fiduciary and prohibited transaction provisions, the Code's prohibited transaction provisions, and SEC guidance for AI-driven investing and the use of robo-advisers under the Investment Advisers Act.
-The panel will also provide guidance to counsel for plan sponsors on the legal risks and evaluating and monitoring AI-driven investing and the use of robo-adviser services.
+This CLE course will discuss regulatory compliance issues for robo-advisers and AI-driven investing, as well as considerations for plan sponsors and fiduciaries related to the use of robo-advisers that provide investment advice and discretionary management services to ERISA-governed retirement plans.
+The discussion will include review of the governing law for robo-advisers under the Investment Advisers Act of 1940, and review of ERISA fiduciary status and prohibited transaction exemptions.
+The panel will also provide guidance to counsel for plan sponsors and fiduciaries on mitigating litigation risk and the best practices for selecting monitoring the use of robo-adviser services.

 Description

-Unlike traditional investments, AI-driven investing typically involves varying levels of, or even no, human interaction with clients.
-While AI-driven investing provides retail investors with affordable investments, guidance, and other services, they present unique regulatory challenges.
+AI-driven investing, which is increasingly being used by robo-advisers, typically involves varying levels of, or even no, human interaction with clients.
+While AI-driven investing can provide retail investors with affordable investment guidance, and other services, it presents unique compliance issues under the Investment Advisers Act of 1940 and other regulatory challenges.

-Counsel to AI-driven investment advisers must ensure strict compliance with required disclosures in their online platforms, offering materials, and client questionnaires.
-Counsel to retirement plan sponsors must be prepared to evaluate these services, contracts, and disclosures.
+Counsel to AI-driven investment advisers must be prepared to advise on compliance with the Advisers Act, required disclosures for online platforms, offering materials, and client questionnaires.
+Counsel to retirement plan sponsors must also be prepared to evaluate these services, contracts, disclosures, and conflicts of interest.
+Plan sponsors and fiduciaries should develop best practices related to selection and use of robo-advisers and AI-driven investing for their plans, and address ways to mitigate litigation risk.

 Presented By